laozhanga/website/zhb-iredmail-docs/en_US/howto/mailbox.sharing.md

 ## Test shared folder

-Example: share from@domain.ltd's `Sent` folder to user `testing@domain.ltd`.
+Example: share `from@domain.ltd`'s `Sent` folder to user `testing@domain.ltd`.

+!!! warning

-> WARNING: Do not forget the dot before IMAP command.
+    Do not forget the dot before each IMAP command.

 ```
 # telnet localhost 143                # <- Type this.